-When the Pharmacy submits a claim for a Prescription Drug Service, the Pharmacy must submit the NDC number for the original package size from which the Prescription Drug Service was dispensed.
+When the Pharmacy submits a claim for a Prescription Drug Service, the Pharmacy must submit the NDC number for the original package size dispensed at the Prescription Drug Service.
 The quantity of the Prescription Drug Service dispensed must comply with the dispensing limitations indicated in the online POS response.